 As you prepare for the winter, take some time to update your training methods and documents to address slips, trips, and falls.
 Use the temperature decrease as an at-work safety reminder to refresh your training.

 As you can see, keeping safe during winter weather means having health and safety awareness.
-Even then, workplace injuries from workplace falls can increase when employers don’t clean floors or take other basic safety steps.
+Workplace injuries from workplace falls can increase when employers don’t clean floors or take other basic safety steps.
 Weather conditions and gravity are not all we need to worry about.
 To prevent slips or falls, follow a basic dress code that accounts for the places you will travel.

 For example, consider smart winter footwear and other clothing.
 Don’t assume your boss will regularly clear the floor surface of melted liquids in slippery areas.
 You can also ask the janitor to help clean up, as this can help prevent many accidents, especially at elevated heights.